Just the facts:

 Get in touch with me using my contact form to discuss rates, scheduling and more.
 If you are ready to schedule a staging or design project, click the links!

-After more than a decade of success as a real estate agent — participating in over $200 million in transactions throughout the DC, Maryland, and Virginia market — I made the transition to full-time home staging.
+After more than a decade in real estate — and over $200 million in transactions across DC, Maryland, and Virginia — I made the move to full-time home staging.

-What started as a solution for my own clients quickly expanded into a full-scale staging studio serving agents across the DC Metro area.
+What began as a solution for my own listings quickly grew into a full-scale staging studio, now serving agents across the DC Metro area.

-My extensive real estate experience, combined with a formal education in interior design and graphic & media design, uniquely positions me to deliver both aesthetic excellence and strategic market insight.
-I understand not only how a home should look — but how it needs to perform.
+My background in real estate, combined with formal training in interior design and graphic & media design, gives me a slightly unfair advantage — I don’t just know how a home should look, I know how it needs to perform.